dmort27/panphon/README.rst

 ``panphon.distance.Distance`` .\ **feature\_edit\_distance**

-Edit distance where each feature-edit has cost 1.
-Edits from unspecified to specified cost 0.5.
+Edit distance where each feature-edit has cost 1/21.
+Edits from unspecified to specified cost 1/42.

 ``panphon.distance.Distance`` .\ **hamming\_feature\_edit\_distance**

-Edit distance where each feature-edit has cost 1.
-Edits from unspecified to specified also cost 1.
+Edit distance where each feature-edit has cost 1/21.
+Edits from unspecified to specified also cost 1/21.
+Insertions and substitutions each cost 1.

 ``panphon.distance.Distance`` .\ **weighted\_feature\_edit\_distance**